-At the time of preparing this plan in April 2022, the majority of the requirements of the Health Protection (Coronavirus)(Restrictions)(Scotland) Regulations 2020, which were regulated by local authorities, have been removed.
-Officers are no longer dealing with

-COVID-19 related requests.
-However, as the pandemic is still on-going, Food Service EHO's would be expected to provide assistance again if needed.
+The requirements of the Health Protection (Coronavirus)(Restrictions)(Scotland) Regulations 2020, which were regulated by local authorities, have been removed.
+Officers are no longer dealing with COVID-19 related requests.
+However, Food Service EHO's would be expected to provide assistance again if needed.
 It is not possible to predict if and when that may happen.